-A 10 year-warranty must be provided with the purchase of a floor covering.
+A warranty of at least 5 years must be provided with the purchase of a floor covering or flooring underlay.

-The warranty must apply from the delivery date and must be communicated to the customer.
+The warranty must apply from the delivery date and must be communicated (see requirement O49).
 The warranty must be included in the product price.

 By warranty is meant an agreement between buyer and seller that goes beyond the legal guarantee and where the seller/manufacturer must offer to repair or replace parts that are damaged or not working properly.
+This warranty is provided without prejudice to the legal obligations of the manufacturer and seller under national law.